 The public sentiment toward marijuana also has been growing.

-In October 2015, Gallup reported that 58 percent of Americans favored the legalization of marijuana — tying 2013 for the highest acceptance rate recorded in the 46 years that the international pollster has conducted marijuana surveys.
+In October 2017, Gallup reported that 64 percent of Americans favored the legalization of marijuana — the highest acceptance rate recorded in the 50 years that the international pollster has conducted marijuana surveys.
 That acceptance rate, which was 12 percent in 1969 and a little more than 30 percent in 2000, accelerated after Colorado and Washington voted in 2012 to legalize marijuana for adult use.

-The path toward legalization, however, hasn’t been the smoothest.
-Some states are adopting regulations with great caution and even greater restrictions, measures in regions such as the Bible Belt and South have not been successful, and battles wage on to undo laws already in place.
+The path toward legalization, however, hasn’t been smooth.
+Some states are adopting regulations with great caution and even greater restrictions, measures in regions such as the Bible Belt and South largely have not been successful, and battles have waged to undo laws already in place.

 And then there’s the elephant in the room: Marijuana remains illegal on the federal level and remains a Schedule I substance in the eyes of the U.S. Drug Enforcement Administration and other agencies.
-The leading candidates for U.S. president have expressed that they support states’ rights in the legalization discussion.
+The Attorney General of the United States consistently expresses distrust about marijuana legalization.